artichaudhary0/HTML5/README.md

 # HTML BASIC
-This is about tyhe basic tags used in html
+This is about type basic tags used in html